Exploring beautiful Aoyama Cemetery Through the Lens

 In this case, it is up to you.
 If your target is to get a few snapshots of Hachiko’s grave, your visit might be over soon.
 But if you wanted to photograph cherry blossoms in spring?
 Or, take some pictures of the tomb architecture?
 In that case, a visit might last several hours.
 The time spent there depends on the purpose.

-Is a free English map of the cemetery available?
+Free English map of the cemetery

-Yes, please ask at the administration office.
+Pick them up at the administration office.

 Leave a Comment